Kylapurity/Plotting-Assessment-1/README.md

-I was able to plot different plots and data.
+## I was able to plot different plots and using the fuel data.